thoughtpolice/hs-leveldb/README.md

     $ cabal install leveldb

-To install the latest git bindings, you'll need `autoconf` so you can regenerate `./configure`:
+To install the latest git version, you'll need `autoconf` so you can regenerate `./configure`:

     $ autoconf